Simonka Place

 Services Provided

-Upwards of 80 homeless women and children seek refuge with us each night.
-They have access to the following services:
+80+ women and children seek refuge with us each night and have access to our services.

 Guest Services